giovanniboscu/continuous-section-field/technical-white-paper/08_opensees_integration.md

 This document explains **how CSF outputs are consumed by OpenSees**, and—more importantly—**why the chosen integration strategy is mathematically consistent with a continuous stiffness field**.

-The goal is to avoid the common misconception that CSF + OpenSees is “just a refined piecewise-prismatic discretization”.
-It is not.

 ---

 ## 1. Role Separation: CSF vs OpenSees